-- If you are driving an RV over 25 feet you would do well to have a reservation if you are trying to get in a reservation campground.
+- I recommend reservations for RVs over 25 feet long.
 Canyon, Grant, Madison and Bridge Bay are reservation only campgrounds.
-They will take walk ins if they have the space but there is no guarantee they will have a site that can fit you.
-Fishing Bridge is closed for summer 2019 and summer 2020.
-This means there are less RV spots.
+Walk in are welcomed IF there is space available.
+Fishing Bridge will open on September 4, 2020.
+This means that during peak season (July/August) there will be less RV spots available.
 If you are over 40 in total length you definitely want a reservation.
 The demand for large spots is very high.
 Trying to get a walk in reservation during peak season could lead to you having to leave the park to find a space to put your RV.

 - Don’t try to see it all in one day.
 Again, 2.2 million acres.
 If you just drive the two grand loops you will see about 1% of the park.
 Even if you just do the grand loops you are talking a day a piece and that is if you don’t leave your car.
 That would really be sad.
 Do a little research before you get here and figure out what you would like to see.
 I recommend at least one hike if you are able.
 If you have a short stay then I would recommend Fairy Falls because it is relatively flat.
 You can see thermal features, lots of nature and a beautiful falls all in about 7 to 8 miles depending the route you take.